 And of course, do not limit yourself to industry or business fare.
 Any topic or genre that exposes you to ideas, approaches, and histories serves the purpose.
 Share your findings and insights with your team members.
 Kudos if you or your team members identify ideas you can incorporate to improve performance.

-You have a tough job.
-You are on the hook for driving great results and promoting continuous improvement.
+Managers have a tough job, and they're on the hook for driving great results and promoting continuous improvement.
 There is no doubt getting things done through others is hard, often frustrating work.
-However, all of the work you do to promote a healthy work-environment that is free of fear and unnecessary stress, will pay huge dividends on your mission to strengthen results.
+However, all of the work you do to promote a healthy work environment that is free of fear and unnecessary stress will pay huge dividends on your mission to strengthen results.